How the Trump administration's move will affect Harvard's international students

 Here's what to know about how this decision affects international students and what legal authority Noem has to take the step.

 The U.S. government has authority over who comes into the country.
 The Department of Homeland Security oversees which colleges are part of the Student Exchange and Visitor Program.
 On Thursday, DHS said it would remove Harvard.
-The program gives colleges the ability to issue documentation to foreign students admitted to their schools.
-Then, the students apply to obtain visas to study in the United States.
+The program allows colleges to issue documentation to foreign students admitted to their schools.
+The students need those documents to apply to obtain visas to study in the United States.

+Harvard filed a lawsuit early Friday morning, seeking to stop the Trump administration from revoking its ability to host international students.
+A federal judge in Boston granted a temporary restraining order that would prevent the government's decision from taking effect.
+While the order stands, Harvard's international students can maintain their legal status, and Harvard can continue to enroll foreign students while the case proceeds.

-However, students who have yet to complete their degree need to transfer to another university, Noem said, or they'll lose their legal permission to remain in the U.S.
+However, if courts uphold the government's decision, students who have yet to complete their degree will need to transfer to another university, Noem said, or they'll lose their legal permission to remain in the U.S.

+Harvard sponsors more than 7,000 people on a combination of F-1 and J-1 visas, which are issued to students and to foreigners visiting the U.S. on exchange programs such as fellowships.
+Across all the schools that make up the university, about 26% of the student body is from outside the U.S.

+But some schools and programs, by nature of their subject matter, have significantly more international students.
+At the Harvard Kennedy School, which covers public policy and public administration, 49% of students are on F-1 visas.
+In the business school, one-third of students come from abroad.
+And within the law school, 94% of the students in the master’s program in comparative law are international students.

-No, not unless the government changes its decision or a court steps in.
-For now, Noem said Harvard could restore its status as a host institution for foreign students if it complied with a list of demands within 72 hours.
+No, not unless Harvard prevails in its lawsuit or the government changes course.
+Before Harvard filed its lawsuit, Noem said the school could restore its status as a host institution for foreign students if it complied with a list of demands within 72 hours.
 Those demands include requests for a range of records, such as disciplinary records for international students, plus any audio and video recordings of protest activity.

-Harvard previously had failed to provide those records, Noem said.
-The university said Thursday it was working to provide guidance to affected students.
+Harvard previously had failed to provide sufficient records, Noem said.
+The university said it did send the government information, including “thousands of data points concerning its entire F-1 visa student population.”

 The government can and does remove colleges from the Student Exchange and Visitor Program, making them ineligible to host foreign students on their campus.
 However, it's usually for administrative reasons outlined in law, such as failing to maintain accreditation, lacking proper facilities for classes, failing to employ qualified professional personnel — even failing to "operate as a bona fide institution of learning."
 Other colleges are removed when they close.